Santa brings you Autopilot (and more)

 Install-Module -Scope CurrentUser -Name IntuneStarterKit

-If you have problems with the installation, authentication or module conflicts, I recommend that you test the module in a Windows Sandbox.
-Then you are sure that no old module version or anything else is interfering on your PC.
+If you run into problems during installation, authentication or module conflicts, I recommend testing the module in a Windows Sandbox.
+That way you make sure no old module version or anything else on your PC gets in the way.

-And with that, you've automated the Intune deployment.
-(At least with my template)
+And with that, you have your Intune deployment automated.
+(At least with my template.)

-And here are the promised examples of custom groups and languages, but there's more to come.
-You can also import configurations and apps as you wish.
+And here the promised examples for your own groups and languages, but there’s more to come.
+You can also import configurations and apps as you like.

 # Deploy with an English Autopilot profile (en-us)